Tweet of the Day: Red Mars: This is where we start again

 “That was the experts conclusion, that and that the primitive plant life on the surface came from a half a dozen worlds in the Argos Rho cluster.
 Again, without any significant traces of civilization it was hard to tell what happened to the race that tried to terraform Libertas, but they succeeded,” the image changed into an yellowish crystal,”Not only that, they seeded the planet with millions of impact diamonds, the largest deposits in Citadel space.”

 “So?
-It’s not diamonds are hard to come by these days.
+It’s not like diamonds are hard to come by these days.
 Any competent lab could whip up a batch of them at a very low price,” I said.

 “Yes, if you’re looking to make jewelry or for industrial uses that have very specific tolerances, however,” the image changed again, this time it split in two, one showed the silhouette of a Alliance fighter, the other a frigate of the Normandy class, “the Alliance is seeking to ramp up production of new warships.
 Fifteen new Normandy class frigates are under construction, over a hundred more missile armed non-stealth frigates are under order and the Alliance expects to field over ten thousands new fighters by the end of this decade.
 The turians ordered three times as many and all of them will be equipped with Silas alloy armor.
 We are going to need a lot of diamonds to fill those orders in time.”